 Stretches for shin splints

 In many cases the calf muscles which consist of the larger gastrocnemius muscle and the lower soleus muscle are tight.
-Regular shin splints stretching exercises below combined with sports massage can release tension in these muscles helping to cure and prevent shin splints.
+They should be stretched with your knee both bent and straight to target different muscles.

 Gastrocnemius muscle stretch